code-423n4/2023-10-opendollar/README.md

 ### Files to focus on an approximate number of lines

-The Following contracts are where we have created th NFV feature, and where we would like auditors to focus:
+The Following contracts are where we have created the new NFV feature, and where we would like auditors to focus their attention:

 - [contracts/proxies/Vault721.sol](https://github.com/open-dollar/od-contracts/blob/v1.5.5-audit/src/contracts/proxies/Vault721.sol)
 - [contracts/proxies/ODSafeManager.sol](https://github.com/open-dollar/od-contracts/blob/v1.5.5-audit/src/contracts/proxies/ODSafeManager.sol)